steven-buytaert/snippets/bluetooth/README.md

 A new version has been generated from version 5.4 of the specification.
 The structure of this new version has been changed, so that any unclarities with respect to versioned command and event versions should now be gone.
-Each command or event as an array of instances; each instance referring to a version of the command or event, with all parameter and return fields, if applicable, for that version.
+Each command or event has an array of instances; each instance referring to a version of the command or event, with all parameter and return fields, if applicable, for that version.